The VW ID.4 is a 2021 World Car of the Year Finalist

 For this year’s WCOTY awards, two of the finalists for the main category are electric vehicles.
 In addition to the ID.4, the new Honda e also made the cut.
 They will compete with the Toyota Yaris for the coveted top position.

 The 2021 ID.4 was selected as a finalist by a jury of 93 distinguished international automotive journalists.
 They carefully vetted the vehicle and evaluated it on multiple levels.
-After a secret ballot, the electric SUV officially entered the running for 2021’s best vehicle.
+After a secret ballet, the electric SUV officially entered the running for 2021’s best vehicle.

 Seeing the VW ID.4 receive this accolade is certainly exciting, but it’s definitely not unexpected.
 The vehicle took the automotive world by storm upon its release late last year.
 As a major step forward in EV design and market proliferation, it’s no exaggeration to say that the ID.4 is currently changing the industry in a big way.